top of page

 Sessions often begin weekly or fortnightly, and we can space them out more over time as confidence and skills grow.

-• Will therapy actually help?
+• Will support actually help?

 Yes!
 Especially when therapy is tailored to you and your child's needs.
 We use evidence-based approaches like play therapy, emotion coaching, and CBT-based programs to teach skills and improve wellbeing.
 Clients see meaningful changes in how they understand and handle emotions, relationships, and challenges.
 For example, CBT is widely supported as the leading treatment for anxiety in children and adolescents, with studies like Compton et al. (2004) reporting large reductions in symptoms.
 Recent research also supports adapted CBT approaches for specific issues like separation anxiety (Kianoosh et al., 2023).